FREE Case Review (866) 588-0600

 Who Is Liable for Hitting My Dog?

-An image of a police cop talking to a car driverThe person who is liable for hitting your dog would be the reckless driver unless the negligence came from your side.
+An image of a police cop talking to a car driverThe person liable for hitting your dog would be the reckless driver unless the negligence came from your side.

 If the owner never filed a police report, they would have to accept responsibility.